 Facts show that more than 60 percent of the human body consists of water.
 When we have an activity that is heavy and always being in the outdoors, then the fluid present in the body is also reduced.
 This is certainly going to make the body vulnerable to dehydration.
 In addition, according to a sports physician, Dr. Michael Triangto, SpKO, there are some other unique things which make one’s body vulnerable to dehydration.
 What is it?
 Check out the review below.

 Pelvic conditions of a woman who has given birth to children tend to be different from before.
 This usually causes the mother to be more frequent urination.
-Condition of the mother who has had a child, especially the number of children a lot, make the hips to be down, and pressing the bladder, which in turn encourages the mother to more frequent urination.
+The condition of the mother who has had a child, especially the number of children a lot, make the hips to be down and pressing the bladder, which in turn encourages the mother to more frequent urination.
 This condition usually makes the mother being lazy to drink water, to avoid often going to the bathroom.

 Diet is one of the conditions that are prone to dehydration.
 This is due to factors lack of intake of food and drink.
-Someone who is a little eat usually also have a tendency to drink a little, making the person prone to dehydration and make breathing less savory.
+Someone who is a little eats usually also has a tendency to drink a little, making the person prone to dehydration and make breathing less savory.

 Sleep is also a condition that will reduce fluid in the body, whether it was in a state of cold temperatures or not.
 While sleeping, a person must breathe so release hot water vapor continuously.
 Nevertheless, the amount of liquid is reduced during sleep depends on how much water you drink before bed.